Manga Plus

-Manga Plus (stylized as MANGA Plus) is an online manga platform and smartphone app owned by Shueisha that was launched on January 28, 2019.
+Manga Plus (stylized as MANGA Plus by SHUEISHA) is an online manga platform and smartphone app owned by Shueisha that was launched on January 28, 2019.
 It is available worldwide except in Japan, China, and South Korea which already have their own services, including Shōnen Jump+, the original Japanese service.
-Manga Plus publishes translated versions of new chapters from currently serialized manga in Weekly Shōnen Jump, a big portion of manga from the Shōnen Jump+ app/website, and some manga from Jump Square, Weekly Young Jump, Tonari no Young Jump and V Jump.
-The first three chapters and the three most recent chapters of all titles on the platform are available for free, while all titles from Shonen Jump+ have all of their chapters for free, except in the United States where some are also limited to first and last three chapters, due to the license of some manga.
-A Spanish version of the service launched in February 2019, and was followed by several other languages in the next two years.
+Manga Plus publishes translated versions of new chapters from currently serialized manga in Weekly Shōnen Jump, a big portion of manga from the Shōnen Jump+ app/website, and some manga from Jump Square, Weekly Young Jump, Tonari no Young Jump, and V Jump.
+Since the beginning of the app in 2019, all new Shōnen Jump manga in the magazine are simultaneously released in English, while since January 2023 all of the new Shōnen Jump+ manga are simultaneously released in English and since October 9, 2025, every new manga series launched in Weekly Young Jump receives a simultaneous worldwide release on Manga Plus.

+The first three chapters and the three most recent chapters of all titles on the platform are available free, while all titles from Shōnen Jump+ have all of their chapters for free, except in the United States where some are also limited to first and last three chapters, due to the licensing of some manga.

+A Spanish version of the service launched in February 2019, and was followed by several other languages in the next five years.

+A subscription service called "Manga Plus MAX" was added to the app in October 2023.

 History

 Weekly Shōnen Jump reached a peak weekly circulation of 6.53 million copies in the 1990s, but the decline of print media has since been reducing readership.
 In response, publisher Shueisha turned towards digital distribution to attempt to reach out to a wider audience.
-In 2012, they launched the online Jump Book Store.
-In 2014, Shueisha launched Shōnen Jump+, an online platform that allows users to buy e-book versions of Jump manga and a digital version of Weekly Shōnen Jump.
-It also has large samples that can be read for free.

 Shuhei Hosono, the head editor for Shōnen Jump+ and Manga Plus, said that they were aware of the many manga readers overseas, and that they wanted to bring manga to more people around the world.
-They began talks about a possible global version of Shōnen Jump+ in 2017.
-Shueisha finally launched Manga Plus on January 28, 2019.
+They began talks about a possible global version of Shōnen Jump+ in 2017, and finally launched Manga Plus on January 28, 2019.
 The service was made available to every country except China, South Korea, and Japan, with the latter countries being excluded because they each already have their own separate services.
 The Shōnen Jump+ editorial department manages overseas distribution through Manga Plus in-house.
 Yūta Momiyama, a Shueisha editor who manages the Shōnen Jump+ and Manga Plus online services, said this is with the intent of making the creation of hit manga on a global scale "a core part of Weekly Shōnen Jump's editorial approach".

 Until Manga Plus, Shueisha's titles were distributed throughout the world via local publishers or distribution lines.
 The launch was the first time that Shueisha had expanded direct service globally.
 50 manga titles were available at launch.
 A portion of the revenue earned from advertisements goes directly to the original manga authors.